deftio/xelp/dev/lang_design.md

  * provide var access from C  e.g. getVar(ths, char *, len) --> returns struct {int type; <value>} #use same str match as commands
  * scripted or C functions can call each other
  * CLI is treated like an annoymous function with no arguments (? or set a CLI arg string?  this is like calling a shell script with args sort of ..)
- * register C funcs via kwipAddFunc(funcStruct *), kwipDelFunc(char* name)
+ * register C funcs via xelpAddFunc(funcStruct *), xelpDelFunc(char* name)
  												  -->
- * if in same repo could be kwip is base exensible cmd lin parser.
+ * if in same repo could be xelp is base exensible cmd lin parser.
- * move built-in commands (help,peek, poke) --> to separate C-file -- kwipcmds.c  (KWIP_INCL_BASE_CMDS)  // need to deal with name spaces.  could hard-code a ptr search in Parse
+ * move built-in commands (help,peek, poke) --> to separate C-file -- xelpcmds.c  (XELP_INCL_BASE_CMDS)  // need to deal with name spaces.  could hard-code a ptr search in Parse
- * if in kwipcfg we include #define KWIP_INCL_MTCL  1   // <<-- now language support included. replaces Parse with more capable parse. etc
+ * if in xelpcfg we include #define KWIP_INCL_MTCL  1   // <<-- now language support included. replaces Parse with more capable parse. etc
  * mTCL commands need var storage, recursive call support, ability to execute strings(?)
 Goal... less than 3KB of MSP430 code (allows running on all micros with atleast 4KB of code space with 1KB for scripts.
 Note this is may not be palatable use of space on some embedded systems but should generally allow comfortable running on most 32bit uCs and all 16bit systems w atleast 8KB of code.
 But then it is a script interpreter so ...)